chrisbensen/micronaut/deploy/deploy.md

 In this lab you will open up some ports on a compute instance to make a web server accessible from anywhere in the world and you will deploy a Micronaut + GraalVM application to that VM.

-Estimated Lab Time: &lt;n&gt; minutes
+Estimated Lab Time: 20 minutes

 ## Deploy Micronaut Application to OCI